tu2-atmanand/task-board-docs/docs/How_To/HowToUseBoardSettings.md

 ![Add Column PopUp](../../assets/AddColumnModal.png)

-This pop-up will ask you to select the type of the new board and the name of this new column, which are the most important fields.
+This pop-up will ask you to select the type of the new column and the name of this new column, which are the most important fields.
 Dont worry, you can change the name of the column later at any time.
 But the type of the Column will be fixed.
-If you want to change the type, you will have to create a new Column and delet the previous one.
+If you want to change the type, you will have to create a new Column and delete the previous one.

 ## Delete This Board Button